qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

                               a supplied regular expression
  replace                      Returns a string with the supplied string
                               replaced
- right                        Returns a substring that contains the n
+ right(string, n)             Returns a substring that contains the n
                               rightmost characters of the string rpad                         Returns a string with supplied width padded using the fill character